blehh2556/ajufohoc/README.md

 7. On this page, click on the first link and it will take you to your live resume webpage !

 ## Conclusion
+Congratulations Marvin!
+Through this process, you have transitioned from a traditional document creator to a modern technical communicator by mastering the "Docs-as-Code" workflow.
+You learned to implement Andrew Etter’s core principles by using Lightweight Markup (Markdown) to decouple content from design, ensuring your professional data is portable and clean.
+By utilizing Pelican, you has moved away from complex, dynamic site builders toward a Static Site approach that prioritizes security and speed.
+Most importantly, you learned to use a Forge (GitHub) as a professional safety net, adopting Distributed Version Control to ensure your work is versioned, protected, and easily "discoverable".

 ### Frequently Asked Questions